INSPIRATIONAL DISABILITY HOCKEY COACHES: “EVERYBODY COMES AWAY SMILING”

 And charities such as Remap, which designs and manufactures custom-made equipment to help people with disabilities live more independent lives, kindly designed a grip so that one of the players, Charlie, could hold his stick more easily.
 Charlie says, "Having my stick adapted has made it much easier for me to push myself, whilst playing hockey, so I don't have to rely on anyone else.”

-Already, Flyerz has reached out to nearby SEND schools and units, including running introductory sessions to hockey and sharing their love of the sport.
-Gould hopes that in the future they will be able to run more of these sessions.
-“They’re great fun, not only for the participants, but for the coaches to run.”
+In the past, the SAHC Flyerz has reached out to nearby SEND schools and units, including running introductory sessions to hockey and sharing their love of the sport.
+We're hoping to start these up again in the future, with the support of more volunteer coaches - the sessions were always great fun, not only for the participants, but for the coaches to run too!

-In the future, Flyerz’ main aim is to expand.
-“We’d love to have even more volunteer coaches, members from within the hockey club getting involved, but also new participants from outside the club who want to try playing the sport,” says Emma Geddes, another club member who has recently joined the Flyerz setup.
+In the future, Flyerz’ main aim is to expand and grow.
+New coaches, Phoebe Compson and Fran Davey are in their second season with the group, and would love to have even more volunteer coaches, members from within the hockey club getting involved, but also new participants from outside the club who want to try playing the sport, as well as more volunteers to help us achieve this!